-Getting a proper channel to find a genuine investor is another tricky job entrepreneurs face while they plan for a startup or to grow the enterprise.
+Getting a proper channel to find a genuine investor is another tricky job entrepreneurs face while planning for a startup or growing the enterprise.
 It's tough to believe, but locating an investor is not so hard then convincing them.
-An entrepreneur has to click for different opportunities to have a discussion with more than 40 to 50 investors based on their idea as well as location.
+An entrepreneur has to click for different opportunities to discuss with more than 40 to 50 investors based on their idea and location.

-However, a quality idea, good business model and decent pitching (as discussed in the earlier chapters) will work smoothly to impress an investor and start your venture.
-But the question is what the sources where you can find investors?
-In this chapter, you will get to know in details about the sources and paths of approaching investors.
+However, a quality idea, good business model, and decent pitching (as discussed in the earlier chapters) will work smoothly to impress an investor and start your venture.
+But the question is, what the sources where you can find investors?
+In this chapter, you will get to know in detail the sources and paths of approaching investors.

 Who are investors?

 Every recent venture needs funds for starting a business; hence